scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_5.md

    ```

 3. Login to SONiC router *sonic-rtr-leaf-1*
-4. In the home directory create a json definition file for the ACL table we will create.
+4. In the home directory use nano to create a json definition file for the ACL table we will create.
    ```
    nano eth32_acl_table.json
    ```